Botola Pro

-The Botola Pro (البطولة الوطنية الإحترافية, lit.
-"Professional National Championship"), officially known as the Botola Pro Inwi for sponsorship reasons, is a professional association football league in Morocco and the top tier of the Moroccan football league system.
+Botola Pro, (Note: البطولة الوطنية الإحترافية) officially known as Botola Pro Inwi for sponsorship reasons, is a professional association football league in Morocco and the top tier of the Moroccan football league system.
 Organized by the Ligue Nationale de Football Professionnel (LNFP), under the authority of the Royal Moroccan Football Federation (FRMF), the league features 16 clubs and operates on a system of promotion and relegation with Botola Pro 2.

 The Botola Pro season runs from August to May, with each of the 16 teams playing 30 matches (facing every other team twice, once at home and once away), totaling 240 matches per season.
 Most games are scheduled for Saturday and Sunday afternoons, while others are played on weekday evenings.
 The league is currently sponsored by Inwi.
 From 2015 to 2019, it was known as Botola Maroc Telecom due to its previous sponsorship agreement with Maroc Telecom.

 The LNFP was officially established in 2015 by the FRMF to oversee the organization and development of professional football in Morocco, including the Botola Pro.
 This reform aimed to enhance the management of the domestic league and take advantage of growing commercial and broadcasting opportunities.
 Moroccan sports channel Arryadia holds the rights to broadcast Botola Pro matches, contributing to the league's media presence and revenue generation.

-The Moroccan top-flight has produced the second-highest number of CAF Champions League titles, with three Moroccan clubs having won seven African trophies in total.
-They also produced the highest number of CAF Confederation Cup titles, with five Moroccan clubs having won seven African confederation trophies.
+The Moroccan top-flight league has produced the second-highest number of CAF Champions League titles, with three Moroccan clubs having won seven African trophies in total.
+It has also produced the highest number of CAF Confederation Cup titles, with five Moroccan clubs having won seven African confederation trophies.

-The current champions are RS Berkane, who won their first title in the 2024–25 season.
+The current champions are MAS Fez, who won their 5th titles in the 2025–26 season.